GoogleCloudPlatform/spanner-migration-tool/web/README.md

 ### Summary

-`/summary` is a GET API which returns table wise summary of the conversion.
+`/summary` is a GET API which returns a table-by-table report of the conversion.

 #### Method